dheerajchand/resume_generator/outputs/human/gis/long/terrain_mapping/dheeraj_chand_gis_long_terrain_mapping.md

 *Data Science & Political Analytics*

-- Discovered systematic race coding errors affecting all Black and Asian-American voters, developed geospatial machine learning algorithms improving demographic classification accuracy from **23%** to **64%**
+- Discovered systematic race coding errors affecting **50M** voters, developed geospatial machine learning algorithms improving demographic classification accuracy from **23%** to **64%**
 - Built redistricting platform used by thousands of analysts nationwide with real-time collaborative editing and Census integration
 - Utilized advanced sampling methods to decrease survey margin of error from **±4.2%** to **±2.1%**, increasing voter turnout prediction accuracy from **71%** to **87%**, and ensuring survey results more closely reflected true population attitudes
 - Trigonometric algorithm for boundary estimation reduced mapping costs by **73.5%**, saving campaigns and organizations **$4.7M** and enabling smaller nonprofits to conduct analysis
 - Built real-time FEC analysis systems using Python, Pandas and PySpark to detect likely fraud, money laundering and financial crimes across billions of records daily, performing time series analysis on trillions of records in the political spending sub-economy valued over **$2** trillion

+### Software Engineer
+**Mautinoa Technologies | Austin, TX | 2016 - 2018**

+*Software Development*

+- Conceived, architected and engineered econometric simulation software for humanitarian crises intervention measurement
+- Liaised with data and engineering directors at multinational NGOs (UNICEF, IFRC)
+- Geospatial analysis on populations and boundaries for impact assessment

 ### Senior Analyst
 **Myers Research | Austin, TX | 2012 - 2014**